iomkarsurve/IamRich/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+Based on imrich application by Armin Heinrich.

+## Things to learn from this:
+* Scaffold
+* image in application
+* Center a widget
+* add appbar
+* change color of appbar and scaffold

 A few resources to get you started if this is your first Flutter project: